What is it?

 How can Back In Action help?

 One of the most common symptoms of arthritis is the loss of full movement and strength in your affected joint.
-Here at Back in Action Physiotherapy we initially work to regain as much range of movement with hands-on techniques such as mobilisations, massage, and taping.
+We initially work to regain your movement back with hands-on techniques.
+These can include mobilisations, massage, and taping.
 We can help to maintain and build strength in the area.
 We will discuss options with you including conservative rehabilitation and/ or surgery.
 Strengthening your joint before surgery is extremely important to ensure the best post-operative outcome.

 Is there anything else that can help?